bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 ### Proposal document

 Overleaf has a huge collection of tutorials and examples on different LaTeX-related typesetting topics (margins and page size, math, table, footnote, and bibliography management).
 You will most likely find what you need there.
-Two other useful sources to find answers to any questions are StackExchange and StackOverflow.
+If you would like to do something specific, your best friend is Google; someone on [TeX StackExchange](https://tex.stackexchange.com) has perhaps done it.
 The preamble section of both of the `.tex` files has been subdivided into multiple sections to make the code understandable and readable.
 A simple descriptions of the sections are below:

 - Most of the necessary variables to customize the format and the style of the document are included at the beginning of the `.tex` file in the `LIST OF VARIABLES FOR FORMATTING` section.
 You can customize different spacing and font style options using these variables.
 For most cases, tweaking these variables to your needs and preferences will be enough to get the desired formatting.